cym13/various-tutorials/functional_programming.rst

 D (because it's a good language that has many possibilities such as restricting yourself to using pure functions and immutable data).

-As always when I hesitate, I'll go with python.
+As always when I hesitate, I'll go with python3.
 "Oh man, python is not explicitely typed, is as mutable as one can be, lacks most common functional functions and Guido doesn't like functional programming at all!"